Category Archives: Monaco Royals

 In 1651, when Hercule Grimaldi, Marquis of Baux, the only child and heir of Honoré II, Prince of Monaco, was killed in a firearms accident, Hercule’s only son, nine-year-old Louis, became the heir to his grandfather’s throne.
 Louis’ godparents were King Louis XIII of France, after whom he was named, and Louis XIII’s wife Anne of Austria.
 The current King of France, Louis XIV, was four years older than Louis and was his contemporary.
 When Louis reached a marriageable age, his grandfather Honoré II set out to find him a wife who was the daughter of a high noble at the French court.

 Via a marriage to a member of the French nobility, Louis’ grandfather Honoré II, Prince of Monaco hoped to strengthen the alliance between Monaco and France against Spain and obtain valuable connections to the French court.
 However, such a marriage would also benefit the family of Louis’ bride.
 Seven foreign princes, of which the Prince of Monaco was one, were recognized by the French Crown to owe a special loyalty to France.
 Called ducs et pairs étrangers (foreign dukes and peers), they were given extra privileges and took precedence over the French nobility.
 These foreign princes walked behind the princes of the blood royal in processions.
 Their wives also had privileges such as sitting on tabourets (stools) in the presence of the Queen.
-By marrying Louis, a future Prince of Monaco, the daughter of French noble would be assured of social, economic, and court preeminence.
+By marrying Louis, a future Prince of Monaco, the daughter of a French noble would be assured of social, economic, and court preeminence.

 Louis I, Prince of Monaco; Credit – Wikipedia